Skip to main content

 Step 1: Choose cities that actually matter

-John's service radius is about 50 miles, but that doesn't mean he needs 50 local pages.
-He picks three: Centerville (30 miles away, good population, not oversaturated), another town where he has repeat customers, and a smaller community where he's done a handful of jobs.
+John's service radius covers about 50 miles, but that doesn't mean he needs 50 local pages.
+He picks three: Centerville (30 miles away, decent population, not oversaturated), another town where he has repeat customers, and a smaller community where he's done a handful of jobs.

 - Have I done real jobs here lately?